echobom/UERANSIM-wiki/Usage.md

 ```

 In this way, `curl` command will use UE's internet connection with IP `10.45.0.2`.
-(Here `10.45.0.2` is the IP address of the PDU session that you want to utilize.)
+(Here `10.45.0.2` is the IP address of the PDU session that you want to utilize.
+You may need to replace it with your own PDU session address.)

 You can also use web browsers such as Firefox.
 For example: